willthewu/Programmle/README.md

 Guessing the list:
 After every guess, you will see a check list which shows how your list chan be changed into the mystery list.
 One of four things can happen in each element of your guess:
 1) You got the correct thing in the correct spot in your list!
 2) You got the correct type in the correct spot of your list, but the value isn't correct.
+You'll get an additional hint to help you get the correct value!
 3) You got an incorrect type in a specific spot of your list, BUT you can find your guessed type somewhere else in the mystery list.
 4) Everything about the entry is wrong :( the type you specified doesn't appear anywhere else in the list.